≪ Go to our review of Hiking Socks - Men's

 Cons: Less durable, not very warm, expensive

-RELATED REVIEW: The Best Men's Hiking Socks of 2017
+RELATED REVIEW: The Best Hiking Socks of 2017

 Our Analysis and Hands-on Test Results

-The NuWool material is comfortable, but isn't as nice to the touch as the Smartwool PhD Outdoor Medium Crew Sock or Darn Tough varieties.
+The NuWool material is comfortable, but isn't as pleasant to the touch as the Smartwool PhD Outdoor Medium Crew Sock or Darn Tough contenders.
 That said, we did love its fitted feel and how our toes could move and wiggle as needed.
+We found this especially helpful on multi-day hikes and trail runs that would typically leave toes raw from rubbing against each other (one of the benefits of a five-finger construct).
 If you love toe socks, this is the way to go - but if you're looking for a more traditional style with more comfort, check out our thicker options like our Editors' Choice - the Darn Tough Hiker Full Cushion.

 Wicking and Breathability

-Being one of the thinnest socks, we found this was also one of our best to wick and breath.
-The only snag this sock suffered was between the toes.
-Even though the double layer of fabric between each toe is awesome for preventing blisters and allows your feet to spread, we found our toes were more sweaty than the traditional contenders.
-As a result, it did not score the highest for breathability and wicking.
-If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew instead.
+Being one of the thinnest socks, we found this was also one of our best to wick and breath, scoring an eight out of ten in this category.
+The only snag it suffers is between the toes.
+Even though the double layer of fabric between each toe is great for preventing blisters, we found it to be more sweaty between our toes than the traditional contenders.
+As a result, it did not score the highest for breathability and wicking (only eight out of ten).
+If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew (for men or women) instead.

-Of all the socks tested, we found this sock to be pretty tough!
-After 60 miles of use we didn't notice that material packing out or any major pilling.
-We noticed a tiny bit of pilling around the heel but that was about it!
-If you're looking for something that is exemplary in this metic, check out the Wigwam Hiking Outdoor Pro that features extremely durable synthetic fibers.
+This sock is tough!
+After 60 miles of use, we didn't notice any major pilling or packing out.
+It scores an eight out of ten in this category.
+We found trace amounts of pilling around the heel but nothing more.
+If you're looking for something that is exemplary in this metric, check out the Wigwam Hiking Outdoor Pro that features extremely durable synthetic fibers.

 Take this sock with you on cool to warm days, rain or shine.
-It's a great companion for trail runs, day hikes, and the like.
-However, if you plan on a cold and wet weather adventure, consider the Smartwool PhD instead as it has a much better insulating track record.
+It's a great companion for any activity like trail running, fast packing, or day hike during the spring, fall, or summer.
+However, if you plan on a cold and wet weather adventure, consider a warmer sock like Smartwool PhD or Darn Tough Full Cushion sock.

-For $20, we thought the price was a steep for the level of performance, but it does have a unique five-finger design.
+For $20, we thought the price was a steep for the level of performance, simply because it didn't do as well as other lower priced contenders.
+However, one might be compelled to pay this price for the unique five-finger design.
 If you want a sock with a better value, check out our Best Buy award winner - the Wigwam Hiking Pro.
+Or if you're in the market for a super cheap and high value option be sure to check out the ankle-length unisex People's Merino Wool Hiking Socks for just $9 per sock or the Danish Endurance Unisex Wool Socks that work out to less than $10 a sock!

 — Amber King